Breast Augmentation Surgery

 • Improved shape with constricted breast or breast ptosis

-The breast implant is placed between the pectoralis muscle and rib cage, and is chosen in women that have thin or little breast tissue as the muscle improves coverage of the upper portion of the implant so that it is not seen or felt.
+Also known as submuscular, this involves the breast implant being placed between the rib cage and pectoralis muscle.
+This is the ideal choice in women who have thin or very little breast tissue, as the muscle enhances coverage of the upper area of the breast implant.

 Advantages of subpectoral placement include:

-• More natural upper pole of the breast
+• Natural upper pole of the breast (round implants)

 • Reduced inferior malposition